Somogyi Effect: Causes, Symptoms & Treatment

 What is the Somogyi Effect?

-The Somogyi effect (also known as the Somogyi phenomenon or Somogyi rebound) refers to a reactive increase in blood glucose levels that occurs as the body counteracts a preceding episode of hypoglycemia (low blood sugar).
-This typically happens at night while patients are asleep and unaware of the low blood sugar episode.
-The phenomenon was named after the American biochemist Michael Somogyi, who first described it in the 1930s.
-It primarily affects people with type 1 diabetes but can also occur in type 2 diabetes under insulin therapy.
+The Somogyi Effect (also known as the Somogyi Phenomenon or posthypoglycemic hyperglycemia) refers to a rebound rise in blood glucose levels in the early morning hours, triggered by the body's counter-regulatory response to nocturnal hypoglycemia (low blood sugar).
+The phenomenon was named after the Hungarian-American biochemist Michael Somogyi, who first described it in the 1930s.

 Causes